acelaya/ze-content-based-error-handler/README.md

 On it, I demonstrate how to implement an strategy-based system which generates different error responses by taking into account the request's `Accept` header.

-After writing the article I have decided to create this package, so that everybody can install and use the provided solution on their own projects.
+After writing the article I have decided to create this package, so that everybody can install and use the provided solution in their own projects.

 ### Installation